Noise | Library Policies

 YELLOW stickers mean low talking.
-This includes the Information Commons, the CMC.
+This includes the Information Commons and the Curriculum Materials Collection.
 Small group study and normal conversation is OK, but phones should be set to silent or off, and you should use headphones with your music or laptop.

 GREEN stickers mean that any level of noise is OK.
 This only includes the Stone Creek Coffee Shop and the library lobby.
 Phones are OK, all conversation levels are allowed.

 Please look for this signage and respect your fellow students by following the guidelines.
 Students have different study needs at different times, and we strive to provide a place in the library to accommodate everyone.